nguyen-tho/simple-chatbot/README.md

 # simple-chatbot
-A simple chatbot with Llama_cpp library and Mistral 7B Open Orca model
+A simple chatbot running in your local computer with Llama_cpp library and Mistral 7B Open Orca model

 New update for this voice chatbot:
 - Offline mode is Mistral 7B Open Orca model + Llama_cpp